The first car painted with the world’s “blackest black” is deeply unsettling

 It’s a frightening idea, to imagine seeing a Vantablack car on the road.
 BMW used a more reflective version of the paint, which bounces back a more generous 1% of visible light, for this application.
 Yet even with a slightly reflective surface, a Vatablack car in your rearview mirror would probably look something like a Looney Tunes tunnel painted on in the middle of the street.
 Is that an object or a void?

 Black cars are notably more dangerous to drive than white cars for reasons of visibility already.
-A study by Monash University Accident Research Centre in Australia, which studied crash data across the country from 1987 to 2004, found that compared to white cars as a baseline, crash risk was higher for just about every other common color, including red, blue, silver, green, grey, and, yes, black.
+A study by Monash University Accident Research Centre in Australia, which studied crash data across the country from 1987 to 2004, found that compared to white cars as a baseline, crash risk was higher for just about every other common color, including red, blue, silver, green, gray, and, yes, black.
 Black performed the worst by every measure: In daylight, the chance of crash is 12% higher than that of white cars.
 At dawn and dusk, that jumps to 47%—though your relative risk of getting into an accident at that time is lower at those hours, the authors point out.
-Monash’s study was consistent with at least one other from the University of Granada, which determined that yellow was a safe alternative to white.
+Monash’s study was consistent with at least one other, from the University of Granada, which determined that yellow was a safe alternative to white.
 The center is a respected resource in vehicle safety, also contributing to the annual Used Car Safety Ratings.

 In any case, if black is the least safe color for a car, making that black even blacker seems like an objectively terrible design decision.
 In fact, BMW confirmed outright that this car will not be going into production.
 As to whether or not the company considers it safe?
 “The car hasn’t been made for road test drives and hasn’t seen daylight yet, but we will certainly test it on our proving grounds to see how it reacts/looks outside of a hangar,” a spokesperson said.
 “Therefore, we can’t answer this question yet.”